pxlrbt/move-wsl/README.md

 # Move WSL

-Bash, batch and PowerShell script to move WSL 2 distros VHDX file to a different location.
+Bash, batch and PowerShell script to move WSL 1 and WSL 2 distros VHDX file to a different location.

 ![Interactive Example](screencast.gif)